 Joint Task Force (JTF)

 A force consisting of units from more than one service.
-For example air, sea and land.
+For example, air, sea, and land.
 All 132nd operations are considered joint operations since they use both air force aviation and naval aviation.

 Combined Joint Task Force (CJTF)

 A joint force that includes more than one nation.
-All 132nd operations are considered combined, since members of the 132nd are from various nations.
+All 132nd operations are considered combined, as members of the 132nd are from various nations.

 Time Sensitive Target (TST)

-Time-sensitive targets (TSTs) are those targets requiring an immediate response because they pose (or will soon pose) a danger to friendly forces or are highly lucrative, fleeting targets of opportunity whose successful engagement is of high priority to achieve campaign objectives.
+Time-sensitive targets (TSTs) are high priority targets requiring an immediate response because they pose (or will soon pose) a danger to friendly forces.
+They are highly lucrative, fleeting targets of opportunity whose successful engagement significantly promotes campaign objectives.
 A TST is of such importance that JFC and JFACC is willing to divert assets away from other targets and other missions in order to engage it.

 Apportionment